Another week of hockey is in the books, which means that it’s time for the next round of power rankings for the 2022-2023 NHL season.

 This list is a combination of my rankings and rankings done by Jim Lynch, and stop me if you’ve heard this before, but the Eastern Conference still owns the top spot.

-Where does each team stand ahead of the NHL trade deadline?
+Where does each team stand after the NHL trade deadline?

-With the trade deadline now less than two weeks away and the push for the postseason intensifying, here are the updated NHL power rankings.
+With the trade deadline now in the books and the push for the postseason intensifying, here are the updated NHL power rankings.